BanaanKiamanesh/Anti-Windup-PID-Controller/README.md

 # Anti Windup PID Controller C++ Library!

-This is a C++ library for Anti Windup PID controllers!
+### This is a C++ library for Anti Windup PID controllers!
+Plus a Low-Pass Filter on the Derivative Gain(Controlled by the Tau term, the smaller the Tau, the purer the differentiator term becomes).
+Which Works Better Than the Simple Versions...